 THE PENCIL METHOD:

-(This comes from the book, Happily Ever After, written by Toben and Joanne Heim)
+(These communication tools come from the book, Happily Ever After, written by Toben and Joanne Heim)

 • Whoever holds the pencil gets to do the talking.